dusenberrymw/dusenberrymw.github.io/_posts/2015-01-22-on-eigenfaces.md

 So, while each original image had 1024 pixels, by using only 100 eigenface encodings for each image, we were able to rebuild each image with pretty good accuracy.
 Awesome!

 ### Final thoughts
 Overall, eigenfaces are super interesting.
-Hopefully this post serves as an interesting guide to them, and sparks interest into further exploration on the topic!
+Hopefully this post serves as an interesting guide to them, and sparks interest into further exploration on the topic, in which case one should start with the [original paper, by Turk & Pentland](http://www.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf)!

 ### Update -- 01.25.15
 I've added demo code written in the Octave/Matlab language to go along with this post.
 It will compute the eigenfaces of the face dataset and produce the visualizations as shown.
 Check it out [on github](https://github.com/dusenberrymw/eigenfaces)!